Imsurajr/BookHub/README.md

 # Contributing

-If you'd like to contribute to the Bookhub, feel free to submit a pull request!
+If you'd like to contribute to the BookHub, feel free to submit a pull request!
 I am always looking for ways to improve the app and make it more useful for book lovers.

 # Screenshots